- EaseUS Freeware

 Applies to: All levels of Windows users, designed for beginners.

 Nowadays, more and more people choose to upgrade their system hard drive to SSD (short for solid-state drive) due to its faster reading and writing speed and higher stability.
-However, compared with traditional HDD, SSD usually obtains smaller c.
-In order to achieve a high-performance in Windows PC, combining faster SSD and larger HDD is an excellent choice.
+However, SSD usually obtains a smaller storage capacity compared to traditional HDD.
+In order to achieve high performance in Windows PC, combining a faster SSD and a larger HDD is an excellent choice.

-Usually, people would prefer to use SSD as boot drive while having the HDD with a larger capacity to store personal data, files, and applications.
-To do that, you need to migrate the Windows system from HDD to SSD and then set SSD as the boot drive.
+To do so, people would prefer to use an SSD as a boot drive while having an HDD with a larger capacity to store personal data, files, and applications.
+In this case, you'll need to migrate OS to SSD and then set SSD as the boot drive.
+Here in this table, we'll display the complete procedure of how to make SSD as boot drive and you can follow the guide to accomplish the task:

-Read carefully and follow to effectively make your SSD bootable on Windows 10/8/7, etc. without any issue.
-Even beginners can do it.
+Stay calm if you are in the same case as the example shown here.
+Read carefully and follow to start the process below and effectively make your SSD bootable on Windows 11/10/8/7, etc., without any issue.

 Part 1.
 Prepare SSD